xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

-n117 - **Remove duplicates from list** Check alternative solution n120 - **Gravity Flip** Check alternative solution n125 - **Swap Values** Check alternative solutions
+n117 - **Remove duplicates from list** Check alternative solution n120 - **Gravity Flip** Check alternative solution n125 - **Swap Values** Check alternative solutions n127 - **Plural** Solution is easy but question is confusing.
+Take a look at it again.